BatistaCakewalk/Storming-Engine/README.md

 The project has been later on transfered over to Parafield Studios for future plans to turn this into a full on Game Engine.

+The original Repo has been made public to be used freely, enjoy!

 # Requirements
 - SFML 2.6